DeeRNathan95/todo-app/README.md

 ### 📌 Overview

 This is a responsive and interactive **To-Do List application** built with **ReactJS**, designed to help users manage daily tasks with ease.
-It features task creation, completion toggling, and deletion — all wrapped in a clean, component-based architecture.
+It features task creation, completion toggling, and deletion.
+All wrapped in a clean, component-based architecture.

 This project marks the beginning of my React journey, where I explored core concepts like state management, props, component composition, and dynamic rendering.
-It also served as my first deployment using Hostinger and subdomain structuring.
+It also served as my second deployment using Hostinger and first subdomain structuring.

 ---